I have to fill in a tax return. How do Self Assessment Plan 1 student loan repayments work?

 The collection of student loans also comes into the Self Assessment system.
 If you are required to complete a tax return, the form and the calculation also take into account your student loan repayments.

 This page is for those with Plan 1 income-contingent student loan, there are separate pages for Plan 2 student loans and postgraduate loans.
-The SLC website has a tool to help you find out which kind of loan you have.
+You should contact the SLC if you are unsure which type of loan you have.

 If you have gone to work abroad and are not in the UK tax system, you will need to make a payment arrangement direct with the SLC.